kevinp15/Minesweeper-With-MiddleClick/README.md

 # Minesweeper
-A C++ implementation of Minesweeper using Windows.UI.Composition.
+A C++ implementation of Minesweeper using Windows.UI.Composition (and middleclick to reveal all nearby mines!)